muhAzri/bank_sha-Bloc-State-API-Consume/README.md

 - url_launcher: ^6.1.6

 ## Installation
+1. You Can Simply Download the Apk That Already on the repostiory or you can run by flutter project with these steps ahead

 To install and run this app, follow these steps:
 - Clone this repository to your local machine
 - Open the project in your preferred code editor